The MRes includes:

 After an initial check by central admissions for completeness, applications are passed on to the admissions tutor in the school, who will assess whether you have the potential to succeed on our programme.
 Detailed profiles of candidates deemed suitable are circulated among all faculty, who then express their interest in supervision.

 You do not need to apply separately for the school scholarships.
-Applications are considered throughout the academic year, but our school scholarship deadline is in mid-January – if you apply after this date there will only be limited opportunities for funding.
+Candidates for scholarships are considered throughout the academic year, but early applications are advised.

 If in doubt about any element of your application or the admissions process please contact Lauren Trevatt, the school's postgraduate research admissions administrator, or Dr Markus Eberhardt, the postgraduate research admissions tutor.

-During your first year, you will complete advanced-level taught courses in order to acquire the necessary skills and knowledge for research in economics.
-These are examined and you must pass to progress to the second year of study.
+During your MRes year, you will complete advanced-level taught modules in order to acquire the necessary skills and knowledge for research in economics.
+These are examined and you must pass to progress to our four-year PhD programme.

 The school offers full-time postgraduate research students their own workspace and IT equipment in dedicated rooms.